arturmaiz/lets-eat/README.md

 # 👉🏽 [Demo](http://ani-raev.netlify.com/)

-This app built with React.js.
+This app built with React Hooks.
 Developed with ❤️ by [Artur Maizelev](https://www.arturmaiz.com/).
 If you love my project please star ⭐️ my repo!